 About this website

-This webpage harbors non-bullshit, non-biased (I try my best), evidence-based knowledge about healthy eating.
+This web page harbours non-bullshit, nonbiased (I try my best), evidence-based knowledge about healthy eating.
 With that in mind, it covers the mental, social, as well as the physical aspect – to complete the picture.

 This field is also abundant with scammers who exploit the emotional connection you have with your body image and only want your money.
 They realize that people will pay a lot to be healthier/thinner, as long as they do not have to eat healthier.

-Apart from around a dozen pages about healthy eating that base their articles on non-bullshit evidence and consistently present pure facts with minimal bias, there is a ton of low quality, non evidence-based pages that give straight out false information.
-I personally find that sad considering the responsibility one has when information about nutrition is publicly shared under the pretense of being evidence-based or just reflecting truth.
+Apart from a few popular sciences websites about healthy eating that base their articles on non-bullshit evidence and consistently present pure facts with minimal bias, there is a ton of low quality, non-evidence-based pages that give straight out false information.
+I find that sad considering the responsibility one has when information about nutrition is publicly shared under the pretence of being evidence-based or just supposedly reflecting the truth.